 The first quarter of 2018-19 was the first that included revenue and expenses from High Point Regional Hospital, which Wake Forest Baptist purchased in September 2018.

 Wake Forest Baptist has 19,220 employees overall.
-It is the largest employer in Forsyth County at 12,873, according to information in the county’s 2018-19 budget.
+It is the largest employer in Forsyth County at 14,271 as of October 2018, according to the Winston-Salem Chamber of Commerce's list of top-30 employers in the county.

 The biggest factor in the year-over-year excess revenue decline is having no contribution from business contributions after having $22.2 million in the first quarter of 2018-19.